THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Will I need to show a proof of employment?

-However, you may be asked for pay stubs if you’re new to the country or have a bad credit score.
-It’s to assure that you’ll be able to make timely payments.
+However, you may be asked for pay stubs if you’re new to the country, have a bad credit score, or recently changed jobs.

 Should I consider extended warranties?

 An extended warranty is good only if it is backed by the vehicles manufacturer.